 One of the must-see Buddhist monasteries in India, this monastery is home to one of the largest Tibetan settlements in India.
 The amount of gold in the prayer hall and temple is quite overwhelming, as too are the immense gold statues of Buddha.
 It's located in Bylakuppe, near Kushalnagar.
 Do note that visitors require a Protected Area Permit to stay within the monastery as the area is restricted.
 However, day trips are allowed.
 Bring your passport or other suitable identification.

 06 of 06

 If you fancy doing some sightseeing around Madikeri town, Raja's Seat is the most popular tourist attraction there.
 This garden spot was apparently a favorite of the Kings of Kodagu.
 The best thing about Raja's Seat is that it offers superb sunsets and panoramic views across the valley, all the way to Kerala.
 However, if you want peace and quiet, it's best to go in the morning.
-The crowds flock there in the evenings.
+People flock there in the evenings.
 Madikeri also has an old fort and palace.
 Most of the palace has been turned into government offices though.
 A small part has been opened as a rather unappealing museum.